For media contact email email@example.com

 - Problems in Biochemical Medicine

-1. Generation of Induced Pluripotent Stem cells from Blood cells based on Novel Methods
+1. Elucidate the Endothelial Cell dysfunction using Induced Pluripotent Stem cells from Blood cells based on Novel Methods

 a.
 From Healthy Volunteers